livegnik/2way-poc-design/README.md

 ## 5. Graph, objects, and protocol model

 2WAY defines a protocol for how state is created, validated, ordered, and shared.
 That protocol is centered around a shared graph, not APIs, endpoints, or databases.
 The graph is the only source of truth, and every node builds, validates, and evolves it using the same rules.
-The protocol overview provides the high-level structure. [[1](#ref-1)]
+The [protocol overview](01-protocol/00-protocol-overview.md) provides the high-level structure.

-All application state is represented as graph records with formal object model definitions. [[3](#ref-3)] The model is small and explicit.
+All application state is represented as graph records with formal [object model](01-protocol/02-object-model.md) definitions.
+The model is small and explicit.
 Parents anchor identities, devices, apps, and domain objects.
 Attributes attach typed data to Parents.
 Edges express relationships, capabilities, and transitions.
 Ratings capture judgments such as endorsements or trust signals.
 Access control is not external logic.
-It is encoded into the same graph using constrained Parents and Attributes, keeping authorization visible, replayable, and verifiable like any other data. [[7](#ref-7)]
+It is encoded into the same graph using constrained Parents and Attributes, keeping authorization visible, replayable, and verifiable like any other data, as described in the [access control model](01-protocol/06-access-control-model.md).

 Apps are first-class participants in the protocol.
 Each app has its own namespace, schemas, and portion of the graph.
-Schemas are defined by apps and stored in the graph itself. [[17](#ref-17)] [[3](#ref-3)] They specify which object types exist, how they relate, and what values are valid.
+Schemas are defined by apps and stored in the graph itself through the [Schema Manager](02-architecture/managers/05-schema-manager.md) and the shared [object model](01-protocol/02-object-model.md).
+They specify which object types exist, how they relate, and what values are valid.
 The protocol does not interpret application meaning.
 It enforces that meaning structurally and consistently, so every node evaluates the same rules when deciding whether a change is acceptable.

-Every proposed change is wrapped in a protocol envelope that specifies the operation records and required identifiers. [[4](#ref-4)] Sync packages add sender identity, domain metadata, and sequence fields for ordering and replay checks.
+Every proposed change is wrapped in a protocol envelope that specifies the operation records and required identifiers, as defined in [Serialization and envelopes](01-protocol/03-serialization-and-envelopes.md).
+Sync packages add sender identity, domain metadata, and sequence fields for ordering and replay checks.
 When a node receives an envelope, it validates it locally.
 Structure is checked first, including object model invariants and app namespace boundaries.
 Schema rules are then applied to ensure the change fits the app's schema.
 Access control is evaluated next using graph-encoded permissions.
 Only if all checks succeed is the change assigned a global order and committed.
-This pipeline runs across the Graph, Schema, and ACL managers. [[19](#ref-19)] [[17](#ref-17)] [[18](#ref-18)]
+This pipeline runs across the [Graph Manager](02-architecture/managers/07-graph-manager.md), [Schema Manager](02-architecture/managers/05-schema-manager.md), and [ACL Manager](02-architecture/managers/06-acl-manager.md).

-History is append-only and ordered. [[8](#ref-8)] Nodes exchange signed, ordered envelopes rather than mutable state.
+History is append-only and ordered per [Sync and consistency](01-protocol/07-sync-and-consistency.md).
+Nodes exchange signed, ordered envelopes rather than mutable state.
 Each node replays those sequences independently and accepts only the parts that satisfy its local rules.
 Ordering comes from protocol-defined sequence assignment, not from message arrival or wall-clock time.
 This allows nodes to diverge temporarily, operate offline, and still converge without trusting transport or peers.

 The result is a protocol where apps, schemas, identities, permissions, and records all live in the same verifiable structure.
 The graph is not an internal implementation detail.
 It is the protocol surface.
 Everything else, networking, storage engines, frontend frameworks, exists only to move envelopes in and out of that structure.